adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark.md

   - real time data pipelines
   - scala
   - hadoop
+  - YARN
+  - bioinformatics

 ---
-Apache Spark[^1] is a unified analytics engine for large-scale data processing.

-**What exactly is Apache Spark?**
+Apache Spark is a fast, general-purpose, in-memory, cluster computing framework for large scale data processing[^1].
+Apache Spark provides APIs in Java, Scala, Python, and R. It also supports Spark SQL for structured data processing, MLlib for machine learning, GraphX for computing graphs, and Spark Streaming for stream computing.

-A Cluster computing engine and a set of libraries, application programming interfaces (APIs) together make apache spark.
-The spark core itself has two parts.
-1. Computing engine and 2.
+The spark core has two parts.
+(1).
+Computing engine and (2).
 Spark Core APIs (Scala, Java, Python and R).

 **Apache Spark Ecosystem**
 ```